-Mr. Lavigne's repertoire also includes Tybalt in Romeo and Juliet, Rothbart in Swan Lake, Peter/The Nutcracker in The Nutcracker, Hilarion in Giselle, King Florestan in The Sleeping Beauty, and Camille in The Merry Widow.
-He has also danced principal roles in Song of the Earth, Elite Syncopations, Glass Pieces, Désir and Musings as well as lead roles in The Sleeping Beauty, Don Quixote, Onegin, The Taming of the Shrew, The Winter’s Tale, The Merry Widow, The Firebird, Madame Butterfly, The Seagull, Symphony in C, Polyphonia and Emergence.
+Mr. Lavigne's repertoire includes Tybalt in Romeo and Juliet, Rothbart in Swan Lake, Peter/The Nutcracker in The Nutcracker, Hilarion in Giselle, King Florestan in The Sleeping Beauty and Camille in The Merry Widow.
+He has also danced principal roles in Song of the Earth, Elite Syncopations, Glass Pieces, Désir and Musings as well as lead roles in Don Quixote, Onegin, The Taming of the Shrew, The Winter’s Tale, The Merry Widow, The Firebird, Madame Butterfly, The Seagull, Symphony in C, Polyphonia and Emergence.

 Mr. Lavigne was awarded the David Tory Award in 2009.